-- Providing things to the users that are relevant to them at present such as notifications or check in tools
+Providing things to the users that are relevant to them at presents such as notifications or check-in tools

 Pete Campbell is a social media manager and has immense knowledge about email marketing and Instagram promotion.
 He delights clients, helping them to buy real Instagram likes.
 He loves to travel, write, and play baseball.